sangwoo4/ghostouch/README.en.md

     -   Loads the selected model (`basic_gesture_model.tflite` or `combine_gesture_model.tflite`) and its corresponding label map.
     -   Uses OpenCV to get the webcam feed.
     -   Detects hands and extracts landmarks from each frame, then normalizes them in the same way as during training.
-    -   Predicts gestures using the TFLite model with the normalized landmarks as input, and displays the results on the screen if the prediction confidence is above `CONFIDENCE_THRESHOLD` (0.8).
+    -   TFLite model through the normalized landmarks as input to predict gestures, and if the prediction confidence is above `CONFIDENCE_THRESHOLD` (0.8), the results are displayed on the screen.
     -   If no hand is detected or confidence is low, "Unknown" will be displayed.

 ---